Adaptive Backtracking Line Search: Examples, theorems and proofs

-Now, suppose \cref{alg:BLS,alg:ABLS} use \(\alpha_{0}\) as the initial step size in every iteration.
-Then, at most \(\floor{\log_{\rho}(\bar{\alpha}/\alpha_{0})} + 1\) adjustments are necessary in every iteration until a feasible step size is found.
+Now, suppose \cref{alg:BLS,alg:ABLS} use \(\alpha_{0}\) as the initial step-size in every iteration.
+Then, at most \(\floor{\log_{\rho}(\bar{\alpha}/\alpha_{0})} + 1\) adjustments are necessary in every iteration until a feasible step-size is found.
 As before, each adjustment entails evaluating \eqref{ineq:Armijo} once, in addition to the first evaluation.
 Therefore, \eqref{ineq:Armijo} is evaluated at most \(k(\floor{\log_{\rho}(\bar{\alpha}/\alpha_{0})} + 1)\) times up to iteration \(k\). \end{proof}